bjornarprytz/card-game/readme.md

 Card game TODO:

 - Prompt:
-  - Bind single values and collections.
-Single values need some special care in order to bind to args properly
   - Allow for lax min-requirements (e.g. Mind Rot should work when there's only one card left in hand)
 - Cost
 - Track source of effects